nyjc-computing/ChessGame/README.md

 3. Each group member is to take one of the branches under **Core Requirements**.
 4. **As a team**, discuss broadly how you will implement each feature.
 5. Create any common attributes or methods that are required.
 You may wish to use the Github web editor for this.
-   As a team, standardise the name of these attributes or methods, and the method interfaces.
+   **As a team**, standardise the name of these attributes or methods, and the method interfaces.
-   Add docstrings so that the whole team knows how to use these methods.
+   **Add docstrings** so that the whole team knows how to use these methods.
    Commit your changes directly to the `master` branch.